DevOpsAcademySS/DevOpsAcademySS/README.md

 # Conteinerize Geocitizne with Dokcer

-To use docker commands in playbooks run next command on your terminal.
+To use docker commands in playbooks run next command in your terminal.

 ```sh
 ansible-galaxy collection install community.docker